+Rapporteur’s summary: Both responding companies agree to omit the third ToRelease list (i.e. no change to the draft CR in this respect).

 2.3 Additional comments on the draft CR

 Discussion [AT112-e][045] invited further comments on R2-2009982.
 The following points were raised: